 Why Do We Watch So Many Online Videos?

-In a 2014 study conducted at the Berkeley National Labratory and the McCormik School of Engineering, researchers attempted to track the amount of primary energy and greenhouse gas emissions associated with watching a DVD versus online video streaming.
-The result: Having a DVD sent to your home by mail uses approximately just as much energy as streaming.
+In a 2014 study conducted at the Berkeley National Laboratory and the McCormik School of Engineering, researchers attempted to track the amount of primary energy and greenhouse gas emissions associated with watching a DVD versus online video streaming.
+The result: Having a DVD sent to your home by mail uses just as much energy as streaming.
 However, driving to a DVD rental outlet still resulted in greater energy use and carbon emissions.

 The Environmental Impact of Music Streaming Services: How Bad Are They?